KieranStewart/csci-261-hw/src/homework/04/Problem3/DoubleKnapsackWithSolution.md

 # Double Knapsack

+According to the parameters, the answers on the website for this one don't seem to be correct, since my algorithm appears to be returning a greater maximum value, however I could be misunderstanding something.

 ## Reasoning

 The solution I found was to use a method very similar to the dynamic programming method we used previously, except instead of having a 2d array with item index, and weight, we could have a 3d array with item index, weight capacity of one bag, and weight capacity of the other.
 The dynamic solution would be as follows: